dracolim/IS442-Quantum/README.md

 <ins>Steps to Edit Form Name<ins><br>
 1. At <code>Admin_form.html</code>, either click on the icon in "FORM DOCUMENT" column or any table rows
 2. It will lead to <code>Admin_Individual_form.html</code>, where all the questions details (Eg: Field Type, Field Name) will be shown
 3. Click on the Input beside Form Name, and fill in the new form name.
-It will edit the form name accordinly
+It will edit the form name accordingly <br>
 <img width="500" alt="Screenshot 2023-03-27 at 4 49 28 PM" src="https://user-images.githubusercontent.com/85498185/227891252-1a8adf22-6962-448c-9351-aaf5402e2800.png">

 #### Edit Section Title, ID, Description